Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 **Captain of CUHK Mandarin Debate Team**
 May 2020 - May 2021

-- Coordinated a team of 120+ members and prepared over 9-hours-weekly training and managed logistics for 10+ international competitions.
+- Coordinated a team of 120+ members and prepared over 9-hours-weekly training and managed logistics for 10+ international competitions, monthly reading sharing sessions.
 Organized and hosted over 100 mock competitions within one year.
 - Conducted two rounds of recruitment interviews with 121 candidates, overseeing 30 helpers, time management, documentation, and selection processes.
+- Revolutionized information management and communication for team by implementing a streamlined system with Gmail and Google Calendar for effective notifications and team coordination.
+Established comprehensive file organization protocols and operational procedures, leading to enhanced efficiency and standardization, significantly improving team synchronization and operational automation.
+The standards are continually used until now.

 <br />